bmaunde/guidelines/connector-integration-guide.md

  -  Process the response returned by the Connector
  -  Communicate securely using the HTTPS protocol

- More information on the request, request body and response structuring is given in the API Reference  section
+ More information on the request, request body and response structuring is given in the Conenctior API Reference  section

 #### Target System
 A target system processes data sent from the source systems via the Connector.
 Traget systems need to be able to: